watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/zendesk-guide/README.md

 Once this starter kit is properly installed, you can issue a query to your bot and if there is no other action that you've configured that matched that query then it will generate search results for that query.

 ### Advanced
 [The Zendesk article search API](https://developer.zendesk.com/api-reference/help_center/help-center-api/search/#search-articles) includes several parameters that can be used to filter the search results.
-For example, you can filter results based on when a document was created or updated.
+There are multiple parameters to filter results based on when a document was created or updated, which can be very helpful for limiting query results to the most recent documents or to documents that include a specific modification.
+There is also a `locale` parameter that can limit query results to e.g., English only documents.

 To use the filter parameters in the advanced starter kit, follow the installation instructions given above to install the starter kit, but use the OpenAPI specification (`zendesk-article-advanced-search-openapi.json`) and Actions JSON file (`zendesk-article-advanced-search-actions.json`) from the `advanced` folder.

 If you are setting up in a new assistant, after you have uploaded the Actions JSON file (`zendesk-article-advanced-search-actions.json`), return to `Actions` and you will see four actions: `Search`, `Search by document creation date`, `Show search results`, and `Show search result` from the starter kit in the `Created by you` section.

 #### Example Usage for Filtered Query by Document Creation Date
 The `Search by document creation date` is preconfigured in the starter kit to conduct the query search in documents created only after `created_by_date`.
 This section describes how to create this filtered search action.

 - Go to `Variables` -> `Created by you`.
 Create a session variable `created_by_date` and set it to a date.
 In this example it is 2022-07-15.
 This will be the value of the `created_after` query parameter used to filter the results in this example.

 ![Create session variable](./assets/create-filter-session-variable.gif)<br>